Controllable Video Generation with Provable Disentanglement: Approach

-\textbf{Blockwise Identification.} As discussed in Theorem~\ref{th: block-wise}, achieving blockwise identifiability benefits from minimizing the dimension $n_s$ of the style dynamics, especially when the true $n_s$ is unknown.
+\textbf{Block-wise identification.} As discussed in Theorem~\ref{th: block-wise}, achieving block-wise identifiability benefits from minimizing the dimension $n_s$ of the style dynamics, especially when the true $n_s$ is unknown.
 In practice, this translates to a hyperparameter selection question.
-In our experiments, we opted for a relatively modest value of $n_s$ and observed that it suffices to attain a satisfactory level of disentanglement capability.
-Furthermore, as required by assumption B4, the learned variables $\hat{\rvz}_t^s$ and $\hat{\rvz}^c$ are blockwise independent, i.e., $\hat{\rvz}_t^s\perp \!\!\! \perp\hat{\rvz}^c$.
-This independence is necessary to achieve blockwise identifiability.
+Therefore, we opted for a relatively modest value of $n_s$ and observed that it suffices to attain a satisfactory level of disentanglement capability.
+Furthermore, as required by the assumptions, the learned variables $\hat{\rvz}_t^s$ and $\hat{\rvz}^c$ are block-wise independent, i.e., $\hat{\rvz}_t^s\perp \!\!\! \perp\hat{\rvz}^c$.
+This independence is necessary to achieve block-wise identifiability.

-\textbf{Componenetwise Identification.} As outlined in Theorem~\ref{th: componenet-wise}, the sufficient change property is a critical assumption for achieving identifiability.
+\textbf{Component-wise identification.} As outlined in Theorem~\ref{th: Component-wise}, the sufficient change property is a critical assumption for achieving identifiability.
 To enforce temporally conditional independence, we employ a component-wise flow model that transforms a set of independent noise variables $\epsilon_t^s$ into the style dynamics, conditioned on historical information.
 Furthermore, the flow model is designed to maximally preserve the information from $\epsilon_{t,i}^s$ to $z_{t,i}^s$, enabling the model to effectively capture sufficient variability in the data.

-Note that when computing the historical information $h_t$, we utilize $\epsilon_t^s$ instead of $\rvz_t^s$ (as illustrated in the generative process in Equation~\ref{eq:generation}) as the condition for the component-wise flow.
+Note that when computing the historical information $h_t$, we utilize $\epsilon_t^s$ instead of $\rvz_t^s$ (as illustrated in the generating process in Equation~\ref{eq:generation}) as the condition for the component-wise flow.
 This approach offers two key advantages.
 First, it simplifies the model architecture since the flow does not need to incorporate the output from another flow.
 Second, the noise terms already fully characterize the corresponding style dynamics, which remains consistent with the theoretical framework.
 Furthermore, given that the precise time lag of dynamic variables remains unspecified a priori in the dataset, the GRU's gating mechanism can selectively filter out irrelevant historical information that lies outside $\text{Pa}(\rvz_t)$.
 This capability enables the model to demonstrate significantly superior performance compared to traditional non-gated architectures, such as vanilla RNNs.
+A detailed ablation study is presented in Section~\ref{sec: ablation study}.